Cryotherapy use spreads, though it's unproven, unregulated

 Las Vegas police and Nevada state officials have opened investigations into the circumstances involving the death, but it has moved slowly because the industry is so new in the state that no one agency assumed responsibility for it.

-In other states, oversight varies widely.
+Oversight varies widely in other states.
 The Colorado Department of Regulatory Agencies has assigned cryotherapy to a medical category that requires doctor oversight.
 California officials said its industrial relations and consumer affairs departments and state medical board have no oversight of the practice, calling it an experimental and alternative treatment unsupported by evidence.

 Cryotherapy involves entering the cold chamber and spending two to four minutes in temperatures ranging from minus-166 to minus-319 degrees Fahrenheit.